knative/docs/eventing/samples/gcp-pubsub-source/README.md

 }
 ```

 The log message is a dump of the message sent by `GCP PubSub`.
-In particular, if you [base-64 decode](https://www.base64decode.org/) the `Data` field, you should see the message we sent:
+In particular, if you [base-64 decode](https://www.base64decode.org/) the `Data` field, you should see the sent message:

 ```shell
 echo "SGVsbG8gV29ybGQh" | base64 --decode